Army West Point Athletics

 Schneider and his wife, Lisa and have a daughter, London.

-Army vs. Bucknell Women's Basketball Game Highlights
+Army vs. Lafayette Women's Lacrosse Game Highlights